TheRenegadeCoder/sample-programs/docs/roman-numeral-conversion.md

 | D      | 500     |
 | M      | 1000    |

-Stringing together these digits yield a value that is the sum of their respective mappings.
+Stringing together these digits yields a value that is the sum of their respective mappings.
 However, there is a catch.
 Roman numerals must appears in order of greatest to least.
 If a smaller value appears before a larger one, the smaller value is subtracted from the total.